szokodiakos/node-otpbank/README.md

 ### `Otpbank` class

-This is default export of the module.
+This is the Otpbank export of the module.

 #### `static generateTransactionId()`